 3. Prevent Costly Accidents and Injuries

 It’s expensive to have a dangerous workplace, not to mention potentially life-threatening to your employees.
-Avoid medical expenses, litigation costs, compensation fees, fines, accident investigation and claims managements costs, and insurance premium increases.
+Avoid medical expenses, litigation costs, compensation fees, fines, accident investigation and claims management costs, and insurance premium increases.
 Institute regular training sessions and significantly reduce the risk of accidents and injuries.

-4. Stay in Compliance
+4. Stay in Compliance with OSHA and other Regulations

 Many industries require specialized workplace training, and businesses with five or more employees are required to institute a formal policy.
 Regardless of whether your company’s trade warrants specific training, and no matter the size of your staff, businesses benefit from preventive training.
 If business owners are found liable for negligence, they could face serious legal consequences.

-Shield-Safety is committed to providing safety training with a personal touch, connecting with each employee and ensuring all understand and can apply each lesson to daily life in the workplace.
+Shield-Safety is committed to providing safety training with a personal touch, connecting with each employee, and ensuring all understand and can apply each lesson to daily life in the workplace.